mehulagg/gitlab/doc/operations/incident_management/integrations.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/245331) in GitLab Free 13.5.

-With Maintainer or higher [permissions](../../user/permissions.md), you can view the list of configured alerts integrations by navigating to **Settings > Operations** in your project's sidebar menu, and expanding **Alert integrations** section.
+With Maintainer or higher [permissions](../../user/permissions.md), you can view the list of configured alerts integrations by navigating to **Settings > Operations** in your project's sidebar menu, and expanding the **Alert integrations** section.
 The list displays the integration name, type, and status (enabled or disabled):

 ![Current Integrations](img/integrations_list_v13_5.png)